 Action Africa.
 Oldest organization in the U.S. working on African affairs.
 Includes position papers on the World Bank & IMF as well as the UN involvement in Darfur.

 Bank Information Center.
 Partners with civil society to influence the World Bank and other international financial institutions (IFIs) to promote social and economic justice and ecological sustainability.

 Bretton Woods Project.
 Works to scrutinize and influence the World Bank and IMF.
 Through briefings, reports and a bimonthly digest it monitors the projects, policy reforms and the overall management of the Bretton Woods institutions.

 Focus on the Global South.
 Combines policy research, advocacy, and grassroots capacity building to generate critical analysis and encourage debates on national and international policies.

 Global Justice Now.
 UK based NGO focusing on world poverty and a wide range of development topics - climate change, debt relief, World Bank & IMF reform, etc.

 International Accountability Project.
 Public interest organization offering legal support to people seeking to hold international financial institutions (IFIs) accountable for violations of environmental and human rights law.

 International Forum on Globalization.
 Alliance of activists, scholars, economists, researchers and writers formed to stimulate new thinking, activity, and public education in response to economic globalization.

 Third World Network.
 Non-profit international network of organizations involved in issues relating to development, the Third World and North-South issues.

 This is a small bibliography that address international financial institutions (IFIs) and development.
-The Cal libraries have many similar titles.
+The Library has many similar titles.
 Use Oskicat to search for topics like "globalization economic aspects" or by the name of the institution.